 Related WPs: WP3 / Related Tasks: T3.2

 A very crucial factor towards the development of a market-oriented device is the precise range control of its operational temperature.
 Random and uncontrollable fluctuations of the ambient temperature may affect the operability of the various optical and electronic components from which the Ising machine is composed and thus degrade the system’s performance and reliability.
 Detailed temperature dependent experiments will be conducted in a precise manner to estimate the effect of each individual optoelectronic component on the device performance.
+The goal of this study will be to elucidate the exact operating range under which the Ising machine remains unaffected, hence defining the temperature operating range for future integration of the system.

 Related WPs: WP5 / Related Tasks: T5.1, T5.2, T5.3